Steps in making a shaving brush -

 serial number, and comes with a certificate signed by Rodney Neep.

-I make the handles in a range of different
+I make the handles in a range of

-acrylics, including a superb ivory substitute with grain like real
+resins, including a superb ivory substitute with grain like real

 Badger hair comes in many different grades, although I only